Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that Goodwood suburb has high incomes nationally.
-The median income is $60,779 and the average income stands at $88,747.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows median income in Goodwood at $60,779 and average income at $88,747.
 This contrasts with Greater Adelaide's figures of a median income of $54,808 and an average income of $66,852.
-Based on Wage Price Index growth of 8.8% since financial year ending June 2023, current estimates would be approximately $66,128 (median) and $96,557 (average) as of September 2025.
-According to the 2021 Census, personal income ranks at the 79th percentile ($1,006 weekly), while household income sits at the 60th percentile.
-Income brackets indicate that the $1,500 - 2,999 bracket dominates with 32.0% of residents (991 people).
-After housing costs, 85.8% of income remains for other expenses.
+Based on Wage Price Index growth of 8.8% from financial year ending June 2023 to September 2025, estimated current incomes would be approximately $66,128 (median) and $96,557 (average).
+According to the 2021 Census, personal income ranks at the 79th percentile ($1,006 weekly), while household income is at the 60th percentile.
+Income brackets indicate that 32.0% of residents (993 people) fall into the $1,500 - 2,999 bracket, similar to the regional trend of 31.8%.
+After housing expenses, 85.8% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income